Best Outdoor Security Cameras of 2025

 Affordable DIY and Pro Monitoring

-Ring offers three subscription tiers.
-The Basic plan covers one camera or doorbell for $4.99 monthly.
-It includes an impressive 180 days of video history, when most of the competition offer only 30 days.
+Ring structures their subscriptions into three tiers.
+The Basic plan protects one camera or doorbell for $4.99 monthly, including an industry-leading 180 days of video history.
+Competitors like ADT (via Nest Cams) and SimpliSafe cap out at 30 days.

 -